Habit Change

 For decades, we’ve been sold the idea that success is a matter of grit, discipline, and mental toughness.
 If you can’t resist temptation, you simply need to try harder.
 But psychological research tells a different story.

 Roy Baumeister’s influential theory of ego depletion proposed that willpower functions like a muscle—it gets tired.
-While the exact mechanisms are still debated by researchers, the practical observation holds: resisting temptation takes effort, and that effort accumulates throughout the day.
-This is why you eat junk food at night, not at breakfast.
-It’s why you doom-scroll after work, not before.
+The strength of that theory is still debated by researchers, especially after mixed replication results, but the practical observation is familiar: resisting temptation takes effort, and that effort is harder when you are tired or stressed.
+This is why you are more likely to eat junk food at night than at breakfast.
+It’s why doom-scrolling after work can feel harder to resist than it did in the morning.

 “The people with the best self-control are typically the ones who need to use it the least.” — James Clear, Atomic Habits

-The most disciplined people don’t have superhuman willpower.
-They’ve simply designed their environment so that good choices are easy and bad choices are hard.
+Many disciplined people don’t rely on superhuman willpower.
+They design their environment so that good choices are easier and bad choices are harder.

 Choice Architecture: The Invisible Hand